-Section Title Page

-1 Purpose of the policy
+1. Purpose of the Policy

-2 Our staff
+2. Our staff

-3 Our children
+3. Our children4

-4 Peer on Peer Abuse - What is it?
+4. Child-on-Child Abuse - What is it?

-5 Indicators that a child may be suffering from child-on-child abuse
+5. Indicators that a child may be suffering from Child-on-Child abuse

-6 Responding to a concern/incident/disclosure of child-on-child abuse
+6. Responding to a concern/incident/disclosure of child-on-child abuse

-7 Action following a report of sexual violence and/or sexual harassment
+7. Responding to all reports and concern of sexual violence and/or sexual harassment between

+chil dren9

-8 Reporting to the Police
+8. Reporting to the Police

-9 Referring to Staffordshire Childrens Advice and Support
+9. Referring to Staffordshire Childrens Advice and Support12

-10 Working with our parents/carers
+10. Working with our parents/carers12

-11 Sanctions

-12 Post incident management

-Appendices
+11. Sanctions13

+12. Post Incident Management13

-Appendix A Risk assessments/safety plans
+Арр pendix A - Risk Assessment/Safety planning guidance16